 There comes a time when our spirits no longer need our bodies.
 This is what we commonly refer to as death, but depending on your system of belief, you may believe that there is something great waiting for you after your life has ended.

 Some may think that what lies ahead is merely returning to the earth and becoming a piece of The Universe!
 Regardless of your beliefs, our worth as spiritual beings does not dull after our hearts cease to beat.
 We have left the world changed and made our mark.
 It is this idea that fuels the Death card.

-Whatever situations we may find ourselves in, Death assures that they will not last forever.
+Whatever situations we may find ourselves in, Death assures us that they will not last forever.
 Life moves in inevitable cycles.
-When we allow change to move us, then The Universe pushes us towards the best versions of ourselves that we can be.
+When we allow change to move us, then The Universe pushes us toward the best versions of ourselves that we can be.

 Death calls us to evaluate the people, places, and things that surround us.
 Could they be holding us back from this profound transformation?
 What keeps us from moving forward?

 This card stirs up some bittersweet emotions.
 Endings and goodbyes are painful, but we cannot carry everything we come into contact with in our lives on our backs.